 I’ve been alive for half a century, which has seen change at a rate which, for some, is frankly staggering.
-I’ve lived through massive political and social upheaval, watched history play out around me and though all of this have relied on written media to inform and educate where personal experience was lacking.
+I’ve lived during massive political and social upheaval, watched history play out around me and through all of this have relied on written media to inform and educate where personal experience was lacking.
 Newspapers, magazines, television providers, radio stations and all forms of educative sources… my entire life has been moulded by the words I’ve read, heard and seen.
 Since that British bloke ‘invented’ the Internet in 1989 words have begun a transformation: no longer do you have to wait for news to be reported, or hope you can find an objective or relevant viewpoint.
 Now, more often than not, history happens around you and is immediately available to dissect.
 The way everybody both perceives and absorbs information is altering, often at a speed that some find confusing and concerning.

 This is why the Internet of Words had to happen now.